 To The Good Samaritans In Our Lives

 Empathy drives us to do kind things for each other.
 A child who is empathetic is unlikely to bully someone.
 An empathetic child is likely to have more friends to turn to when they are in trouble.
-They are likely to help another child who’s struggling, and advocate for them, if needed.
+They are likely to help another child who’s struggling and advocate for them if needed.

 An empathetic child will also understand your actions as a parent more, even when don’t agree with them.
-An empathetic child is able to stop and think about others with a purpose of finding a way to make the world a better place.
+An empathetic child is able to stop and think about others with the purpose of finding a way to make the world a better place.

 The greatest value is that empathy promotes relationships in which we care about each other.